YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Alcohol is a confusing word on labels because not every alcohol behaves the same way.
 Fatty alcohols such as cetyl alcohol and stearyl alcohol can be used in conditioners and may feel softening.
 These are not usually the problem.

-The drying alcohols I watch more carefully include alcohol denat, SD alcohol, ethanol, and isopropyl alcohol, especially when they appear high on the ingredient list.
+The drying alcohols worth watching more carefully include alcohol denat, SD alcohol, ethanol, and isopropyl alcohol, especially when they appear high on the ingredient list.
 They are common in sprays, gels, quick drying styling products, and some scalp solutions.

-After a transplant, I am deliberate about alcohol-heavy styling products on the recipient area during early healing.
+After a transplant, alcohol-heavy styling products on the recipient area deserve caution during early healing.
 They can dry the skin and make itching more intense.
 If you are using a scalp treatment such as minoxidil, timing should follow your surgeon’s plan, especially if stopping minoxidil before a hair transplant is part of the protocol.

 Why should I avoid formaldehyde-releasing hair treatments?